elianyperez/PersonalWebsite/content/post/Blog_Post/index.md

 ---
-title: Facing wolves in sheep's clothing: How younger and older adults differ in trust related decision-making and learning
+title: Facing wolves in sheep's clothing: How younger and older adults differ in trust related decision
 subtitle:

 # Summary for listings and search engines